 Known as Bali’s ‘mother temple’.
 A grand complex of at least 86 clan temples and shrines on the south-western slopes of Mount Agung.
 Each shrine has its own anniversary, at least 70 celebrations are held at Besakih yearly.
 It is also considered to be the biggest and holiest of Bali’s temples.
 It offers spectacular views with rice paddies, hills, mountains and streams.
 Besakih is only the temple to open every devotee from any caste group.
 It will take one day to explore the whole site.

 Ubud Monkey Forest

-Known for the santuary of Grey Macaques in Ubud.
+Known for the sanctuary of Grey Macaques in Ubud.
 Home to over 700 grey long-tailed macaques.
-It is also known as the Sacred Monkey Forest of Padangtegal, this natural sanctuary has paved pathways through aleafy nutmeg forest as well as several ancient temples under densefoliage.
+It is also known as the Sacred Monkey Forest of Padangtegal, this natural sanctuary has paved pathways through a leafy nutmeg forest as well as several ancient temples under dense foliage.
 It’s a popular wildlife reserve in Bali thanks to its community-based management, location and ease of access.

 Mount Batur Volcano

 Mount Batur or The Kintamani Volcano is an active volcano and very popular for trekking.
 Surrounding the 13 square kilometres Batur Caldera Lake.
 Those who are adventurous can take a winding road down to the lakeshore.
 It will lead you to Toya Bungkah, Ulun Danu Batur Temple and hot springs.
 It consists of three (3) main villages, Penelokan, Batur and Kintamani.